-For specific operating system versions supported, see the HP Database and Middleware Automation version 10.10 Support Matrix available in the HP Software product manuals library located here: http://h20230.www2.hp.com/selfsolve/manuals
+For specific target operating system versions supported by each workflow, see the HP Database and Middleware Automation Support Matrix available on the HP Software Product Manuals web site:

-See Documentation Updates on page 3 for information about accessing the product manuals library.
+See Documentation Updates for information about accessing the product manuals library.

 Note: The Data Pump workflows in this solution pack can perform a cross-platform database refresh (from a supported version of Linux to a supported version of Solaris, and vice versa).
 The RMAN workflows cannot perform a cross-platform refresh.